daveschumaker/moonbot/README.md

 <sub>\*Most likely not going to the moon.</sub>

-**IMPORTANT: If you use this for live trading, you will MOST LIKELY LOSE MONEY.**
+**IMPORTANT: In order to use LIVE trading, you will need to provide your Binance API key in `config.js`.
+Note that if you use enable live trading, you will MOST LIKELY / PROBABLY / DEFINITELY LOSE MONEY.**

 ## Installation & Usage